preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 .. image:: button-link-settings-edit-delete.png

-Note that you can see a preview of the button/buttons in the block as you're working on it (but the buttons are not saved and for others until you publish the page).
+Note that you can see a preview of the button/buttons in the block as you're working on it (but the buttons are not saved and shown for others until you publish the page).

 Add a Button Link
 *******************